 - India's growing influence in Afghanistan;

-- Sikkim's accession to India in the northeast in 1975;
+- the northeast state of Sikkim's accession to India in 1975;

 - the security of India's nuclear program;